tomtom-international/helm-charts/charts/app/README.md

 #### `dict` to `list` expansion

-Some manifests have fields of type `list` (eg: `Pod#spec.containers`) while Helm can only deep-merge `dict`s.
+Some manifests have fields of type `list` (e.g. `Pod#spec.containers`) while Helm can only deep-merge `dict`s.

 App Helm chart allows to represent selected manifest fields as dictionaries, allowing simple overrides of particular item on destination list.

-While key-value pairs in `dict` are not ordered (comparing to `list` items), keys in dictionaries define an order of each item in destination `list` by their alphabetical order.
+While key-value pairs in a `dict` are not ordered (comparing to `list` items), keys in dictionaries define an order of each item in destination `list` by their alphabetical order.
 In addition to that, keys are used as default destination items' `name` field value (can be overridden or disabled), helping to reduce LoC without readability sacrifice.

 NB: when using keys as `name` field, order of items in destination `list` will follow alphabetical order of keys.
 When key needs to change to adjust order, not affecting `name` field, specify desired `name` field in items explicitly.